-A new study from the University of Edinburgh and published in the journal Scientific Reports suggests that there may be a genetic reason why some people seem more prone to coffee craving than others.
+One 2016 study from the University of Edinburgh published in the journal Scientific Reports suggests that there may be a genetic reason why some people seem more prone to coffee craving than others.
 According to the study, those of us with a DNA variation in a gene called PDSS2 tend to drink fewer cups of coffee than those without the variation.

 What does this gene do?
 The bodies of those with the PDSS2 variation have a reduced ability to break down caffeine, and the scientists suggest that means that with a slower process any caffeine consumed would stay in the body longer, expanding the time between physical cravings for another dose.

 It's the caffeine in coffee that can keep people alert and awake, though some experience negative effects like irritability, restlessness and upset stomach.